vatpac-technology/pilot-procedures/docs/airspace/cta.md

 Note that this calculation assumes that each turn will be conducted at rate 1 (and therefore take 1 min to complete a 180° turn).
 If this is not the case, the calculation should be adjusted to compensate.

 #### Waypoint Crossing Times
 In the real world, delays which don't necessitate holding will generally be absorbed by issuing a waypoint crossing time to a pilot.
 The pilot will then adjust their own speed to cross the waypoint at the given time.
-This practice is rate online but is gaining popularity as more pilots become familiar with the procedure.
+This practice is rare online but is gaining popularity as more pilots become familiar with the procedure.
 Pilots in receipt of a waypoint crossing time must cross the fix at up to **0 seconds late** and **30 seconds early**.

 Complying with a crossing time is simple.
 Most airliners have the ability to provide a Required Time of Arrival, either through a dedicated **RTA** page or by editing the waypoint details on the flight plan page.